San Antonio Spurs take Alabama guard Josh Primo at No. 12

 SAN ANTONIO (AP) — The San Antonio Spurs selected guard Josh Primo of Alabama with the No. 12 pick in Thursday night’s NBA draft, adding a 6-foot-5 guard as they rebuild through youth.

-Primo averaged 8.1 points and 3.5 rebounds in his lone season with the Tide.
+Primo averaged 8.1 points and 3.5 rebounds in his lone season with the Crimson Tide.
 The 18-year-old was born in Toronto and played high school in West Virginia for one season before returning to complete his prep career in Canada.

+Primo impressed the Spurs and other teams at the NBA combine in June with his outside shooting and playmaking abilities.
+Still, the selection caught him off guard.

+“I don’t know if I was ready for that,” Primo said.
+“I didn’t realize it was going to be that high, but I’m glad it’s with the Spurs.
+I’ve always wanted to be a Spur.
+I told my agent when I first got into this process, that’s where I want to be; and it ended up working out that way.
+So, it’s great.”

 The Spurs have failed to reach the playoffs the past two seasons after matching a league record with 22 straight postseasons while winning five NBA titles.
 That success resulted in San Antonio owning only five lottery picks, the least of any team since the draft lottery was created in 1985.